-The water heater is located in forward bilge and accessed through a hinged door in the rear shower bulkhead.
+The water heater is located in a compartment below the head compartment sink.
 The 120 volt AC element that heats the water is thermostatically controlled at the heater and activated by a circuit breaker located in the AC panel.
 A high pressure relief valve protects the system from excessive pressure.
 To avoid damage to the water heater, always make sure all air is purged from the water heater and lines before activating the water heater breaker.
 Refer to the water heater owner's manual for additional information.